- By: Maddie Laberge

 Farrah: “Chocolate?
 Haha, in all seriousness I had two: Reishi for immune support, reducing stress and improving my sleep.
 Hawthorn for my heart health, vitality, and well-being.”

 Carley: “All the Nervines!!
 From lavender to passionflower and everything in between.
 This class of herbal allies really helped me feel calm during times of stress and helped with sleep.

 Also medicinal mushrooms, more specifically reishi, I took this for all-over body support.
 I loved making chocolate elixirs with reishi tincture.”

 Through sharing, we hope to extend a hand to you.
 We hope you have a safe place to talk about your challenges and we would also love to hear from you!
-Please let us know if you have a favourite herb that helped you in the last year.
+Please let us know if you have a favorite herb that helped you in the last year.

-In Part 2 of our 3 part series, meet more of the women who work behind the scenes at Wild Rose College and learn what they were grateful for during the pandemic.
+In Part 2 of our 3-part series, meet more of the women who work behind the scenes at Wild Rose College and learn what they were grateful for during the pandemic.
 You’ll be surprised!
 Stay tuned for Part 2!